 Anthony Geist is Professor of Spanish and Comparative Literature at the University of Washington.
 He received his PhD from the University of California, Berkeley.
 Geist's research concerns the art and literature of the Spanish Civil War.
 He published a photo-essay on Seattle-area Lincoln Brigade veterans, coauthored with the Spanish photojournalist José Moreno, entitled Passing the Torch: The Abraham Lincoln Brigade and its Legacy of Hope / Otra cara de América: Los brigadistas y su legado de esperanza.
 He has also curated ALBA’s traveling exhibit, They Still Draw Pictures: Children’s Art in Wartime from the Spanish Civil War to Kosovo.
 The accompanying book was published in 2002.
 In 2006 he co-produced and co-directed a documentary film on the American volunteers who fought in the Spanish Civil War, Souls without Borders: The Untold Story of the Abraham Lincoln Brigade, 1936-2006.

-Gina Herrmann is Associate Professor of Spanish Literature and Culture at the University of Oregon and is on the editorial board of The Volunteer.
+Gina Herrmann is a Professor of Spanish Literature and Culture at the University of Oregon and is on the editorial board of The Volunteer.
 She is the author of articles on Spanish political culture, particularly communist literature and history, and is an oral historian.
 Her first book, Written in Red: The Communist Memoir in Spain, was published by the University of Illinois Press in 2009

 Joan Levenson Cohen is a retired New York City teacher who specialized in early literacy, coinciding with an ongoing extracurricular life in union, peace and health care activism.
 She is the daughter of a vet, Leonard Levenson.